Individual customizations by means of SCSS

 @import 'your-file.scss';

-Note: Further links concerning the topic "SCSS" are available in the SASS documentation: https://sass-lang.com
+Note: Further information concerning the topic "SCSS" are available in the SASS documentation: https://sass-lang.com

 Example customization in the file "base.scss"